-Frozena Jerro will begin her first season on the sidelines with the Cleveland State women’s basketball team during the 2018-19 campaign and her 22nd season as a collegiate coach.
+Frozena Jerro will begin her second season on the sidelines with the Cleveland State women’s basketball team during the 2019-20 campaign and her 23rd season as a collegiate coach.

-Jerro joins the Vikings following a seven-year stint at UIC, where she served as the associate head coach and recruiting coordinator.
+Jerro joined the Vikings last season following a seven-year stint at UIC, where she served as the associate head coach and recruiting coordinator.
 During her time with the Flames, Jerro helped mentor seven All-Horizon League selections, seven Horizon League All-Defensive Team honorees and a two-time Defensive Player of the Year in Ruvanna Campbell.

 During the 2013-14 campaign, Jerro and the Flames posted a program record 26 wins en route to capturing the WBI Championship – the first postseason title in program history.